 Member, Vanderbilt Kennedy Center for Research on Human Development

 Dr. Saylor's research focuses on how children learn about language and the mind.
-In one line of research she asks how infants and children use information about others' minds (what they know and want) to figure out what they mean when they use novel words or ask for absent things.
-In another line of research she asks what adults and preschoolers understand about the minds of computers and robots.
+In recent studies she has focused on the intersection between language and representation.
+In particular, she asks how weak versus strong representations affect language comprehension during infancy.
+In other research she asks how infants and children use information about others' minds (what they know and want) to figure out what they mean when they use novel words or ask for absent things.
+In other research she studies what adults and preschoolers understand about the minds of computers and robots.

 - Saylor, M. M., Sabbagh, M. A., Fortuna, A. & Troseth, G. (2009).
 Preschoolers use speakers’ preferences to learn words.
 Cognitive Development, 5, 125-132.

 - Saylor, M. M., & Carroll, C. B. (2008).
 Direct and Indirect cues to knowledge states during word learning.
 Journal of Child Language, 35, 1-11,

 - Herberg, J., Saylor, M. M., Levin, D. T., Ratanswasd, P., & Wilkes, D. M. (2008).
 Audience-contingent variation in action demonstrations for humans and computers.
 Cognitive Science, 32, 1-19.

 - Saylor, M. M., Baldwin, D. A., Baird, J. A., & LaBounty, J. (2007).
 Infants' on-line segmentation of dynamic human action.
 Journal of Cognition and Development, 8, 113-128.

 - Saylor, M. M., & Ganea, P. (2007).
 Infants interpret ambiguous requests for absent objects.
 Developmental Psychology, 43, 696-704